 Song of Avaria is a text-based roleplaying game that is entirely focused on playing out stories with other characters within the setting of an immersive world, which means that you are required to stay in character and engaged while playing.

-Being a story-focused game, Song of Avaria may be unique among other roleplaying games in that game mechanics are intended solely to facilitate the story and not be a goal in and of themselves.
-Because of this, players may find that elements typically 'gamified' in other games have been designed in a very different way.
-The goal is the story; the destination is the journey.
-There is also a great deal of reading and writing involved!
+Being a story-focused game, Song of Avaria may differ from other roleplaying games in that game mechanics are intended solely to facilitate roleplay and storytelling, not to be a goal in and of themselves.
+Because of this, players may find that elements typically 'gamified' in other places have been designed to function in a very different way in Avaria.
+The goal is the story; the destination is the journey itself.
+There is also quite a lot of reading and writing involved!

-If you are looking for a mechanical game, then it's likely that Song of Avaria is not made with you in mind as a target audience.
-If you're looking for robust PvP, look further to other games.
-If you're looking to spend your gameplay in MUD-typical simulationist resource-gathering, mob-grinding, and mass-crafting, look elsewhere.
-If you want to pursue strictly socialite RP, plot out all twists and turns of your character's story in advance, and always have ultimate agency over everything that happens to your character, then Song of Avaria will disappoint.
+If you are wanting to play a mechanical game, then it's likely that Song of Avaria is not designed with you as the target audience.
+If you're seeking robust PvP, you'll want to check out other games.
+If you're looking to spend your gameplay in a more typical simulation-style MUD, resource-gathering, mob-grinding, and mass-crafting, look elsewhere.
+If you want to pursue strictly socialite RP, plot out all twists and turns of your character's story in advance, and always have ultimate agency over everything that happens to them, then Song of Avaria will disappoint.
 If instead you're seeking a gritty grimdark world, where humor is absent and violence and permadeath are the unavoidable norm, that's not what you'll find here either.

-If you want to write through the story of a character, treasuring the low tragedies as well as the high triumphs of the character's personal arcs, with the organic input of a dynamic world full of unpredictable characters, with the mechanical support that allows you to take the story into your own hands without the presence of an overseeing DM -- if you want to immerse yourself in that story while simultaneously valuing the sensibilities of other players, who desire a similarly uncharted roleplaying experience -- then Song of Avaria is for you.
+If you want to write and act through the story of a character, treasuring the low tragedies as well as the high triumphs (and occasional tragicomic farces) of that character's personal saga, with the organic input of a dynamic world full of unpredictable characters, and the mechanical support that allows you to take the story into your own hands without the presence of an overseeing DM -- if you want to immerse yourself in that story while simultaneously valuing the sensibilities of other players, who desire a similarly uncharted roleplaying experience -- then Song of Avaria is for you.

-While Song of Avaria is a persistent world, and we strive to maintain its coherence as a living, breathing atmosphere, your character doesn't vanish when you quit.
-While your avatar may technically disappear from the area, your character is still considered to be in the background of the world, doing all the things that normal virtual non-player-characters do: conducting their businesses, sleeping, going about daily chores, and so on.
-Among our design principles is the guiding idea that a player's real life takes priority over the imaginary life of their character, and that the time you spend in Avaria should be creative and rewarding, not tedious and punishing.
+While Song of Avaria is a persistent world, and we strive to maintain its coherence as a living, breathing environment, your character doesn't vanish when you quit.
+Although your avatar may technically disappear from the area, your character is still considered to be in the background of the world, doing all the things that normal virtual non-player-characters do: conducting their business, eating, sleeping, going about daily chores, and so on.
+One of our guiding design principles is that a player's real life takes priority over the imaginary life of their character, and that the time you spend in Avaria should be creative and rewarding, not tedious and punishing.

 We've played many games over the years, and here are some of our design influences.